parsakhaz/multimodal-image-similarity-search/README.md

 ## Current Limitations

-### Token Limit for Text Queries
+### Text Processing Capabilities

-- **CLIP Model Constraint**: The underlying CLIP model has a maximum token limit of 77 tokens for text inputs
+- **Extended Token Support**: The system now uses LongCLIP with a 248 token limit (upgraded from CLIP's 77 token limit)
-- **Impact on Multimodal Search**: Long text queries or combined queries (user text + AI caption) may be truncated
+- **Impact on Multimodal Search**: Long text queries and AI captions can now be combined with minimal truncation
-- **Current Solution**: The system prioritizes user queries and intelligently manages text allocation to stay within limits
+- **Solution Implementation**: The system still prioritizes user queries but can now include much more descriptive text
-- **Future Plan**: Integration with LongCLIP to support longer text contexts and eliminate token limitations

 ### Other Considerations